-A complaining party may recover punitive damages under this section against a respondent (other than a government, government agency or political subdivision) if the complaining party demonstrates that the respondent engaged in a discriminatory practice or discriminatory practices with malice or with reckless indifference to the federally protected rights of an aggrieved individual.
+[a] complaining party may recover punitive damages under this section against a respondent (other than a government, government agency or political subdivision) if the complaining party demonstrates that the respondent engaged in a discriminatory practice or discriminatory practices with malice or with reckless indifference to the federally protected rights of an aggrieved individual.

 42 U.S.C. § 1981a (b)(1).
 In addition, a district court may award nominal damages in an ADA retaliation claim as equitable relief.
 Bayer v.
 Neiman Marcus Grp., Inc., 861 F.3d 853, 874 (9th Cir.
 2017).